- Table of Contents

 Begin with a comprehensive assessment of your existing supply chain processes and technology infrastructure.
 This step is crucial as it helps you identify pain points, set clear objectives, and define the desired outcomes.
 Collaborate with key stakeholders, including supply chain managers, IT professionals, and executives, to ensure alignment with organisational goals.
 Consider the following aspects:

-Identify Pain Points: Analyse the current state of your supply chain and pinpoint areas where improvement is needed.
-It could be issues like long lead times, excessive inventory, unreliable suppliers, or poor visibility.
+Identify Pain Points: Analyse the current state of your supply chain and pinpoint areas for improvement.
+These could include issues like long lead times, excessive inventory, unreliable suppliers, or poor visibility.

 Set Objectives: Define what you aim to achieve with the Control Tower.
 Is it improved visibility, cost reduction, enhanced customer service, or risk mitigation?
 Establish clear, measurable objectives.